-Pop goes the world.
-There’s nothing more hurtful.
-How can you say I’m not worldly?
-I believed in Bob Hope and Ellis Island, but not a lost dream, a mythical quest.
+Pop goes the world, but this isn’t the 1980s again.
+Or is it?
+Are we living in a backward culture?
+I believed in Bob Hope and Ellis Island, but not a lost dream, or a mythical quest.
 Who’s Johnny?
-Who’s Mario Juan Valez?
+Who’s Mario Juan?

 Johnny Egnatius went by Johnny Electric on the internet: a con artist and rich.
 A tall, ripped Black man.
-Normally his perfectly shaved bald head glistened.
-Johnny Electric was the dazzling CEO of Lionheart, a serious pro gambler with vices, one of Lionheart’s founding fathers.
-Vivian Ecstasy was one of Johnny’s sexy, dirty and hot-as-hell secretaries, and the acting vice president.
+Normally he had a glistening perfectly shaved bald head.
+His goal was to become a reclusive billionaire, but he couldn’t get the first part down.
+Johnny Electric was a magnificent CEO of Lionheart, a media mogul, a pro gambler with vices, one of Lionheart’s founding fathers.
+Vivian Ecstasy was one of Johnny’s sexy, dirty, hot-as-hell secretaries, and she was the acting vice president.
+Vivian was Johnny’s queen in the bedroom when he tried being a recluse.
 Johnny owned a limousine business as a hobby.
-A black stretch limo was how he rolled into The Rude Native.
+A black stretch limo was how he rolled into The Rude Native bistro.

 He had on black suede pants, a crazy afro wig over his bald head, a trimmed mustache, a Hawaiian T-shirt.
 Ordinarily dressed to kill, but he just got back from the Caribbean.
-There was a big button on his colorful collared T-shirt.
-He got up from a lonely booth in the restaurant known as The Rude Native, sauntered over to Ottis O’Toole from his corner table across the room, but was pointing forcibly at Ottis with his bulging brown eyes.
-“Amigo….” he hollered, “Put down the Samsung, we need you.
+There was a big button on his colourful collared shirt.
+He got up from a lonely booth in the expensive restaurant known as The Rude Native, sauntered over to Ottis O’Toole from his corner table across the room, but was pointing forcibly at Ottis with his bulging brown eyes.
+“Amigo….” he hollered, “Put down the cell phone, we need you.
 I can tell you all about it.
 Let me tell you, man.
 You have the voice of La Nueva.”
 Johnny jacked up on something and he wanted to talk.
 Ottis gazed around, almost as if he thought Johnny was playing a bad Michael Jackson joke.
-He was just sitting there and waiting, biding his time before giving him the chance of a lifetime.
+After all, he giggled, as part of the act, sitting there, waiting, biding his time before giving him the chance of a lifetime.
 He wanted to give Ottis a shot.
-This could be the opportunity Cricket had been talking about all along.
+This might’ve been the opportunity Cricket was talking about all along.
 His turn.
 His shot.
 A dream come true.

 “I don’t know what you’re talking about,” Ottis said, a little uncertain.